THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

-G301 | Osmary Medina | Premature death and ethnicity in the Great Lakes G311 | Samir Memic | Examination of County Characteristics and Their Effects on Health Outcomes G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G431 | Camaryn Petersen | (revised by TEL) Unemployment and Smoking in Great Lake States G451 | Justin Robinson | Exploration of Health-Related Factors in six selected U.S. States G461 | Reina Samuel | (title will need to change for Portfolio) An Analysis Of How Different Factors Impact Health Outcomes Using CHR 2023 Data
+G301 | Osmary Medina | Premature death and ethnicity in the Great Lakes G311 | Samir Memic | Examination of County Characteristics and Their Effects on Health Outcomes G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G451 | Justin Robinson | Exploration of Health-Related Factors in six selected U.S. States G461 | Reina Samuel | (title will need to change for Portfolio) An Analysis Of How Different Factors Impact Health Outcomes Using CHR 2023 Data
 G492 | Elizabeth Schultheis & <br /> Kamilla Abdurakhmanov | (title will need to change for Portfolio) Investigating Health Outcomes and Predictors in Counties within 6 U.S. States
-G531 | Jordan Smith | Tailgating the Game of Population Health G541 | Liz Stanley | (revised by TEL) Mammography screening, premature mortality, and mentally unhealthy days
+G531 | Jordan Smith | Tailgating the Game of Population Health G541 | Liz Stanley | (title revised by TEL) Mammography screening, premature mortality, and mentally unhealthy days

 ## Proposals Requiring Additional Work before TAs can review (See email from Dr. Love for revision request details)